 Footwhistle Cave (also known to local maori as Te Anaroa Cave) was officially opened on 1st July 1992 after a lot of hard work and development.
 This was a dream come true for founding cousins JoJo Davis and Richard Carnachan.

 Their vision was to provide an adventure experience, with a local flavour to visitors to the Waitomo Caves area.
 Caveworld Ltd continues to deliver a local flavor to it’s experiences and continues to be a locally owned and operated company.
-The company prides itself on offering authentic experiences in both adventure and non adventure caving activities.
+The company prides itself on offering an authentic cave experience.

 The Footwhistle Cave lay’s beneath pristine native forest that has been vested into Queen Elizabeth II Trust.
 Vesting this area in trust places a covenant over the replanted native area, so it can never be cleared.
 The native forest that surrounds the streams, entering the cave was originally cleared as farmland, but has been replanting back to the original native, this was started 26 years ago.
 The native forest not only help’s with erosion control but also provides a rich habitat for insects.
 The insects breed in the stream banks and pools, their larva are washed into the cave, they naturally hatch in the cave and provide a food source for the Glow-worms.
 The Glow-worm populations increase as their food increases so the planting and protection of the streams outside the cave plays a crucial role in sustaining our amazing Glow-worm displays.
 This tranquil native forest is also home to abundant native bird life.